Alcohol and Oxycodone: Can You Take Them Together?

 Why is this important?

-Opioid-alcohol combinations are one of the leading causes of accidental drug overdose deaths in the United States.
-The CDC has reported that alcohol is involved in roughly one in five opioid-related overdose deaths.
-The combination is dangerous because the lethal dose curve becomes much steeper.
-A person who can normally tolerate a 10 mg dose of oxycodone after building tolerance may experience life-threatening respiratory depression from the same dose taken after two or three drinks.
+Opioid-alcohol combinations are among the leading contributors to accidental drug overdose deaths in the United States.
+National mortality data found that alcohol is co-involved in roughly one in five opioid overdose deaths (PMC7146101).
+The combination is dangerous because the margin between a tolerated dose and a dangerous one narrows sharply — someone who normally tolerates their prescribed opioid can experience life-threatening respiratory depression from that same amount after a few drinks.

-The FDA has placed a boxed warning, its strongest safety alert, on all oxycodone products explicitly addressing this interaction.
-The warning states that concurrent use with alcohol may result in profound sedation, respiratory depression, coma, and death.
-This warning applies regardless of the alcohol source, including beer, wine, distilled spirits, hand sanitizer ingestion, and alcohol-containing over-the-counter medications such as some cough syrups, mouthwashes, and herbal tinctures.
+The FDA has placed a boxed warning, its strongest safety alert, on oxycodone products explicitly addressing this interaction.
+The warning states that concurrent use with alcohol may result in profound sedation, respiratory depression, coma, and death, and it applies regardless of the alcohol source — beer, wine, spirits, and alcohol-containing over-the-counter products such as some cough syrups, mouthwashes, and herbal tinctures.

-The risk is particularly elevated in certain populations.
-Older adults metabolize both substances more slowly and have reduced respiratory reserve.
-People with sleep apnea, COPD, asthma, or other respiratory conditions have less margin for error.
-Those who are opioid-naive, meaning they have not built tolerance, are at extreme risk because even modest doses can cause overdose when combined with alcohol.
-People taking other CNS depressants, including benzodiazepines, sleep aids, muscle relaxants, gabapentin, or antihistamines, face cumulative risk.
+The risk is higher in certain groups.
+Older adults clear both substances more slowly and have less respiratory reserve.
+People with sleep apnea, COPD, or asthma have less margin for error.
+Those who are opioid-naive — who have not built tolerance — are especially vulnerable, and anyone also taking other CNS depressants such as benzodiazepines, sleep aids, muscle relaxants, gabapentin, or sedating antihistamines faces cumulative risk.

 What should you do?